 • Phase 3 clinical trials of SPRAVATO in patients with treatment-resistant depression (TRD)1-4 excluded patients who were nonresponsive to an adequate course of electroconvulsive therapy (ECT) in the current major depressive episode, defined as ≥7 treatments with unilateral/bilateral ECT.5-8

-• Phase 3 clinical trials of SPRAVATO in patients with moderate to severe major depressive disorder and active suicidal ideation with intent,9,10 allowed for the inclusion of ECT non-responders at imminent risk for suicide.11,12 However, no subgroup analyses were performed to assess efficacy or safety in these patients.
+• Phase 3 clinical trials of SPRAVATO in patients with moderate to severe major depressive disorder and active suicidal ideation with intent,9,10 allowed for the inclusion of ECT nonresponders at imminent risk for suicide.11,12 However, no subgroup analyses were performed to assess efficacy or safety in these patients.

-• A real-world, prospective study in Spain evaluating the effectiveness, tolerability, and safety of SPRAVATO in 16 patients with TRD, including 6 with prior ECT, reported no significant differences in Montgomery-Åsberg depression rating scale (MADRS) scores between those who received prior ECT and those who did not.13
+• A real-world, prospective study in Spain evaluating the effectiveness, tolerability, and safety of SPRAVATO in 16 patients with TRD, including 6 with prior ECT, reported no significant differences in MADRS scores between those who received prior ECT and those who did not.15

-• A real-world, retrospective study in Israel evaluating the effectiveness of SPRAVATO in 62 adult patients with TRD, including 15 with prior ECT, reported that significantly more patients with prior ECT responded to treatment with SPRAVATO vs patients without prior ECT during the acute phase (8 weeks) of treatment (P<0.05).14
+• A real-world, retrospective study in Israel evaluating the effectiveness of SPRAVATO in 62 adult patients with TRD, including 15 with prior ECT, reported that significantly more patients with prior ECT responded to treatment with SPRAVATO vs patients without prior ECT during the acute phase (8 weeks) of treatment (P<0.05).16

 Clinical Data